sn-lab/MouseGoggles/README.md

 The mouseVRheadset is a VR system for mouse neuroscience and behavior research.
 By positioning the headset to the eyes of a head-fixed mouse running on a treadmill, virtual scenes can be displayed to the mouse in both closed-loop (treadmill motion controls the visual scene) and open-loop (visual scenes unaffected by movement) modes.
 The headset is powered by a Raspberry Pi 4, Godot video game engine, and a custom display driver for controlling each eye's display.
 A 3D printed case holds the Raspberry Pi and display eyepieces -- each eyepiece containing a circular display and Fresnel lens to cover a wide field-of-view (~70 deg solid angle) of the mouse eye and put the visual scene at a focal length of [approximately] infnity.

 - This system is a work in progress.
 Find a bug, have a suggestion, or want to make a feature request?
-Click [here](https://github.com/sn-lab/mouseVRheadset/issues) to submit an issue or [here](https://github.com/sn-lab/mouseVRheadset/discussions) to start a discussion.
+Submit an [issue](https://github.com/sn-lab/mouseVRheadset/issues) or start a [discussion](https://github.com/sn-lab/mouseVRheadset/discussions).

 ### The Raspberry Pi and Godot game engine